dimpase/M2/Building-M2-from-source-using-Autotools.md

        Note: various variables, licenses, and options will have to be set

 ## Mac OS X:
-    The steps described below are combined in the shell script INSTALL.mac, which you could simply run instead.
+The steps described below are combined in the page [[Building M2 from source on macOS]], which you could follow instead.

     Install the Xcode Command Line Tools using the following command. xcode-select --install
        (Starting with Mac OS X version 10.15 (Catalina), /usr/include does not exist and cannot be